Incredibly more shocking, I even managed to win a silver prize for animal encounter in the Solas Best Travel Writing of 2014.

 I thought about the other close calls throughout the day as shadows stretched across the calm water around me.

 Because this was the low season, I was literally the only non-Indonesian on the island.
-Or even in this part of the Indian Ocean.
+Or even in this part of the Indian Ocean [this was 2009, before Rinca became more popular as a destination].
 Despite having hammocks and simple bungalows available in a small camp on the island, none of the park rangers — people generally in the know about man-eating lizards — would dare to sleep there.
 All unanimously preferred to sleep wherever they could on the uncomfortable boats instead.
 The dragons regularly patrolled the small camp for food scraps and even sometimes became stuck in the outhouse.

 An eight-foot-long, venomous lizard cannot possibly be a pleasant sight to see on a sleepy trip to the toilet.